 banana = @(x)100*(x(2)-x(1)^2)^2+(1-x(1))^2;

-This indicates that the minimizer was found at [1 1] with a value near zero.
+This indicates that the minimizer was found to at least four decimal places with a value near zero.

 You can modify the first example by adding a parameter a to the second term of the banana function: